gacuchac/School_District_Analysis/README.md

 ![](Resources/School_Summary_Complete_Sorted.png) | ![](Resources/School_Summary_NaN_Sorted.png)

 - Replacement of 9<sup>th</sup> graders scores
- - Math and reading scores by grade
+ - Math and reading scores by grade: <br>
  We can see that for *Thomas High School*, the 9<sup>th</sup> graders' math and reading scores were not very different than the rest of the grades and should we have kept them, the averages woulnot have change much, as seen previously in the *School Summary* analysis.

  Math Scores by Grade Complete                   | Math Scores by Grade without 9<sup>th</sup> graders